Council Business & Legislation

 The Yakima City Council holds regular business meetings on the first and third Tuesdays of each month at 6:00pm in the Council Chambers of the City Hall, located at 129 N. 2nd Street.
 The public is welcome to attend these meetings.
 Any regular meeting may be adjourned to a different date and time to meet special purposes, to work around holidays, for study sessions, or to conduct unexpected urgent business.
 If a meeting does not adjourn to the next regularly scheduled time, the next meeting time will be indicated at the end of the agenda and announced just prior to adjournment.

 Council Packets are created to provide detailed information about the issues before Council.
 The Clerk’s office produces Council Packets on a weekly basis, with contributions from many divisions of the City.
 Packets are usually available online by Thursday evening of the week prior to the meeting.
-These come in four “flavors.“
+These come in three “flavors.“

 - Business Meeting Packets.
 These contain written information about the items to be discussed at each business meeting.